 Make A List Before Digging In

 Before you get too involved in your website design, you should have a list of things you need to do.
 The excitement of the new site can very easily overshadow all of the details you need to do that aren’t quite as exciting.
-Make a list of all things you need to be done before launching a website.
+Make a list of all the things you need to do before launching a website.

 Make a list of items that are necessary to be successful with your new business ranging from registering the domain name to ordering the champagne for the launch party.
 Then start crossing things off the list, using your plans to guide your attention and focus.
 If everything is listed done there is no chance of forgetting anything and your site will be live without any deficiencies.